The Book of Job-Chapter Forty-One:

 a king over all the children of pride."

 Sometimes in this life

-we must face an enemy so much stronger that us that we are totally humbled
+we must face adversity so strong that we are totally humbled

 or actually, God forbid, humiliated by the very experience of the battle.